NAPLAN Marking FAQ Page

 Note: Marking shift dates and times may be subject to change.

-A: In 2024, all markers are required to complete the ACARA online module AND attend a live training session.
+A: In 2025, all markers are required to complete the ACARA online module AND attend a live training session.
+New markers are encouraged to attend face-to-face live training.
+Specific training dates and requirements will be updated when available.

 If you are a home marker, you will be attending training either online or at one of the training centres around NSW or ACT.
 More information will be provided closer to the training dates.
+New markers are encouraged to attend face-to-face training.

 A: Please refer to the 'Pay' section in this FAQ.

-A: Yes, attendance for training is compulsory for all markers and group leaders regardless of whether you are new or have worked with us before.
+A: Yes, training is compulsory for all markers and group leaders regardless of whether you are new or have worked with us before.
+You will be required to complete the training program prior to the start of marking.
+New markers are encouraged to attend face-to-face live training.

 A: Yes, you will be paid at the hourly rate that applies to your role.